Arnnav1/Tiger-Detection-System/README.md

    - **Activation Functions:** Implementing ReLU or other activation functions to introduce non-linearity and help the network learn complex patterns.
    - **Pooling Layers:** Reducing dimensionality and retaining the most critical features, which aids in minimizing computational load and enhancing feature extraction.
    - **Fully Connected Layers:** Integrating features learned by convolutional layers to make final classification decisions.
-   - **Archetecture I used:** I hvae used a pre-trained CNN model which is YOLO.
-YOLO is the best model for real-time image classification.
+   - **Archetecture I used:** I hvae used a pre-trained CNN model which is YOLO v8 n variant.
+YOLO v8 n is the best model for real-time image classification on smaller devices.
 YOLO was not trained to detect tiger so I fine-tuned the model to make it recognize tiger.

 4. **Training:**
    The CNN is trained using a combination of labeled images and ground truth annotations.
 This phase involves optimizing the network’s parameters through techniques like backpropagation and gradient descent to minimize detection errors and improve accuracy.